jeremymv2/chef-pipelines/README.md

 this article I am going to take a more comprehensive approach and define Policy as _ALL_ objects that coalesce together when nodes converge.

 Let's dive into how to do this.

-First, to enumerate our Chef Policy as the following objects:
+But before we can do this, let us enumerate our Chef Policy as the following objects:
  * cookbooks (broken out into dedicated repos, with a [project-wide Berksfile](https://github.com/FastRobot/chef-repo-example/blob/master/Berksfile) at the root of the `chef-repo`)
  * roles
  * data bags